-Put on some comfortable shoes, grab a decent sized bag and a pocket full of change because here is a walking tour of my Top 5 second hand book shops in central London.
+Put on some comfortable shoes, grab a decent sized bag and a pocket full of change because here is a walking tour of my top second hand book shops in London.

 Each store on this walk is on and around the wonder of Charing Cross Road.
 An area that combines enigmatic buildings you will never enter because you don’t have enough money, back alleys you will never enter because they are too terrifying and shops you will never enter because you didn’t go in the first time and now you’ll never find them again.
 Charing Cross road and it’s subsequent attachments contain some of the most densely packed areas of books shops in London, some new, some second hand, some antique, some mad.
 I have chosen my favourite in the second hand and vintage variety, and of course, as this blog specialises in, the best places to pick up a great second hand mystery book at a great price.

 The book walk begins at Leicester Square Station and heads north, ending up at the Wellcome Collection in Euston, with each bookshop close to the last on a winding literary road.
 It is a great walk to go on anytime, but my book hunt tends to be on the first Tuesday of each month, just after 2 o’clock.
 The reason for which will become apparent further down this post.

 Starting at Leicester Square tube station head north on Charing Cross and it won’t be more than a few strides before you hit a huge row of book shops with titles pouring out the doors.
 The first along this row, (and the reason I start this tour here) is Any Amount of Books.

 This is simply my favourite second hand book shop in London.
 The store is split over two levels with a sprawling paradise of first editions, vintage and second hand books stacked all over.
 The shelves are brilliantly organised and most importantly, there is a large crime bookcase located at the very back of the basement floor.
 Make sure to grab a set of step ladders as treasures can be hiding in the heavens.